 You may be wondering how much more will a smoker policy cost, a research of life insurance policies for smokers vs non-smokers reveals some amazing results.
 For example; a 29-year-old female smoker weighing 115 pounds and standing 54 tall will pay $50-$90 per month for a 30 year term life insurance policy valued at $300,000.
 The same non-smoker female will only pay $20-$60 per month.

-A 29-year-old male smoker weighing 170 pounds and standing 5 11 tall will have a premium between $60-$135 for the same policy.
+A 29-year-old male smoker weighing 170 pounds and standing 5 11 tall will have a premium between $60-$135 for the same policy - this is not cheap.
 The age factor (29) can drop the Term Life Insurance Policy to 15 years, the smoking male still pays on average $30 - $54 per month, which is more than a nonsmoking female would pay for a 30 year term policy.

 Smokers might sometimes view the increase in level term life insurance rates as discrimination, but its important to analyze this from the insurance companys point of view.
 In general, smokers (nicotine users - cigars, pipe, or cigarettes) stay out of work more often than non-smokers due to respiratory problems.
 It is believed but yet not clinically proven that smoking lowers the immune system defenses, therefore causing smokers to be more susceptible to certain illnesses than a non-smoker.